Dashboards done right

 Share your work

-Share workbooks to Tableau Online or Tableau Server so your colleagues can view, interact and ask their own questions of the data.
+Share workbooks to Tableau Cloud or Tableau Server so your colleagues can view, interact and ask their own questions of the data.
 Once published, alerts and subscriptions can be set up to help you stay in the know.Publish a workbook

 Building dashboards that inform and inspire